Stretching and strengthening?

 So why doesn’t strengthening help my back/knee/shoulder/neck pain?

-This is the very simplest explanation of muscle imbalance.
-Now, look again at rigging and the mast on the boat in the picture.
-Both ropes are taut, but which rope is the problem?
+Now, look again at the ropes and the mast on the boat in the picture.
+Both ropes are taut, but if the ropes were muscles in our low back, which one would we see (or feel) to be the problem?
 If these were muscles which one would cause pain?
 The stretched taut and weak one or the short tight one?

 Why?

 Because the body is naturally designed to protect itself.
-Stretched tight knotted and overworked fibres quite simply find the added stretch an insult and in response go into even more of a protective spasm.
+Stretched, tired, tight, knotted and overworked muscle fibers quite simply find the added stretch an insult and in response go into even more of a protective spasm.

-In fact the stretched, weak fibres simply cannot change until their opposing muscles which are short tight and often painless, are normalised.
-This is due to the law of reciprocal inhibition, which basically means that if one muscle contracts its opposing muscle must relax.
-Remember if a muscle is consistently in a state of relaxed or switched off mode it will become weaker, or more prone to spasm when asked to work or is stretched, culminating in what appears to be an even tighter muscle.
+In fact the stretched, weak fibers simply cannot change until their opposing muscles which are short and tight, and often painless, are normalised.
+This is due to the law of reciprocal inhibition, which basically means that if one muscle contracts its opposing muscle must relax, so if you were to tighten your bicep to bend your arm, your brain will switch off your triceps because the job of triceps is to straighten the arm.
+Both muscles can't work at the same time.
+Now if a muscle is in a constant state of tension, then it's partner will be in a consistent state of relaxed or 'switched off' mode, it will eventually become weaker, and/or more prone to spasm when asked to work or stretch, culminating in what appears to be an even tighter muscle.

 A good example is the tension people often experience in their upper back and trapezius muscles (the area from the shoulders to the neck) the underlying cause of this tension is short, tight chest muscles caused by occupational postures where the arms are constantly forward and the head is often forward bent.
 We can work on the tight, painful trapezius until the cows come home, but until we work on the chest muscles nothing is likely to effectively change.